mcrosby114/KanbanGrid/README.md

 ##### (old domain name: http://www.kanbangrid.com/)

 ## Description:
-A productivity organizer for visualizing and adjusting your projects and tasks for the week.
+A productivity tool to model your workflow as a grid of projects for the week.

 Each day of the week gets a column, and each area/project gets a row.
 The user can then input tasks pertaining to each area/project – represented as text in moveable boxes.
 Then each task box can be dragged and dropped as things change.